 Avoca Road, Thornybush Private Game Reserve, Hoedspruit, 1380, South Africa

-Royal Malewane is a five-star lodge located on the 14,000 hectacre Thornybush Private Game Reserve within the Greater Kruger National Park region.
-The already galmorous property underwent refurbishment in 2018.
-In addition to structural upgrades,...
+Royal Malewane is a five-star lodge located on the 34,594-acre Thornybush Private Game Reserve within the Greater Kruger National Park region.
+Already quite glamorous, it underwent a refurbishment in 2018 and, in addition to several structural...

 Located just a few minutes outside of Namibia's capital city, Windhoek, lies River Crossing Lodge: a haven for both relaxation and adventure activities.
 Unwind by the pool or with an incredible sunset over the valley, or challenge yourself with a...